kontena/docs/references/stack-file-variables.md

 You can use resolved variables in Kontena Stack File [`services`](./stack-file.md#variables) section using bash-like `${VARIABLE_NAME}` syntax.

-**IMPORTANT!** The stack YAML file has to be valid YAML before AND after the variable intepolation.
+**IMPORTANT!** The Stack YAML file has to be valid YAML before AND after the variable intepolation.
 Often you can avoid creating invalid YAML by using quotes.
 For example:

 ```
 image: "${imagename}"